Kuratowski's closure-complement problem: Further results

 Despite its origin within the context of a topological space, Kuratowski's closure-complement problem is actually more algebraic than topological.
 A surprising abundance of closely related problems and results have appeared since 1960, many of which have little or nothing to do with point-set topology.

+Regarded as set-valued set functions, the 14 closure-complement operations comprise an operator monoid called the Kuratowski monoid where the monoid product is function composition.

-The closure-complement operations yield a monoid that can be used to classify topological spaces.
+This monoid, which can be used to classify topological spaces based on the quotient they satisfy, has inspired similar classifications in other settings as well.